Frequently Asked Questions

 ALT=alanine aminotransferase is a sensitive indicator of liver disease but doesn't specify the cause

-AST=asparate aminotransferace elevations may indicate liver, heart, or skeletal muscle damagea
+AST=asparate aminotransferace elevations may indicate liver, heart, or skeletal muscle damages

-AMY=AMYLASE (and LIPASE) are produced from the pancrease and GI tract, and aid in fat digestion.
-Elevations may indicte pancreatic disease.
+AMY=AMYLASE (and LIPASE) are produced from the pancreas and GI tract, and aid in fat digestion.
+Elevations may indict pancreatic disease.

 BA= BILE ACIDS are produced in the liver, aid in fat breakdown, and are eliminated in the stool & urine.
 Elevated BA may indicate liver disease, gall bladder disease, or RBC destruction.